Red-Hat-EMEA-SSA-AppDev-Team/amq-interconnect-federation-demo/docs/chapter1.md

 	oc extract secret/cluster2-inter-router-tls --to=cluster2-inter-router-tls
 	```

+	Keep the extracted certificate at hand when deploying Region-2 later in the tutorial.

 <br/>

 1. #### Obtain the route URL for inter-router connections.

+	When Interconnect was deployed by the Operator it also exposed the inter-router port to allow other external Interconnect nodes to link to this cluster.

+	The inter-router port is internal to Interconnect and only used to link new router nodes to the mesh.

-	When deploying *Interconnect*, the *Operator* has exposed the inter-router port to accept new nodes into the mesh.
-We need to obtain its URL so that we can configure `Cluster-2` to connect to this cluster.
+	>**Note:** the default inter-router port is `55671` which is the one already exposed.

+	We need to obtain its route URL so that we can configure `Cluster-2` to connect to this cluster.

-	The default inter-router listener port is `55671`, execute the following command:
+	Execute the following command:

 	   oc get route cluster1-router-mesh-55671 -o=jsonpath={.spec.host}